 The Seed of Life consists of seven overlapping circles with the same diameter.
 It contains six different vesica piscis, created between each neighboring circle, and an inner rosette.
 Notice the six petals in the center, which can be outlined to form the auspicious hexagon.
 This shape is often associated with fertility – the creation of new life.
 The repeating vesica piscis resemble the successive division of cells in reproduction.
 In the Christian bible, there were six days allotted for the creation of the planet Earth and a day of rest.
 The Seed of Life is a map of creation, used to understand the nature of God.
 This shape is also the building block for the next…

 The Flower of Life consists of 19 overlapping and interconnected circles (notice the vesica piscis again!).
 It contains the six-fold symmetry of a hexagon, radiating hexagonally outward from the center and branching off into more hexagonally radiating structures.
 It is also the basic shape of a snowflake – representative of the concept that life originally evolved in water, and all life on Earth requires water as the essential compound of life.
 Therefore, the symbolism expands from the idea that life is all part of a divine plan.
 This symbol contains the 13 circles that become the previously mentioned blueprint of the universe, the Fruit of Life.
 Meditating on this symbol is simply magical, and you can receive messages, or “downloads,” from the universe by focusing on it with a gentle gaze.
-This powerful design helps me perform my holistic healing practice and is prominently displayed on my perfume line and the home page of this website!
+This powerful design helps me perform my holistic healing practice and is prominently displayed on my perfume line and throughout this website!